Spend your summer in Sioux Falls!

 Summer Housing is available to students for use during the months of June, July, and August.
-Traditionally, students are housed in one tower Residence Hall, Granskou or Stavig Halls, as well as in Theme Houses and Apartments.
+Typically, students are housed in theme houses and apartments, though a few floors in a tower residence hall may also be used.

 Please be sure to read through all of the following information to ensure that you understand eligibility, placement, transitions, rates, and applying to live on-campus during the summer.

-While we do work to accomodate anyone who has a real need to be on-campus for the summer, we reserve Summer Housing spaces, first, for students who are:
+While we do work to accommodate anyone who has a need to be on-campus for the summer, we reserve summer housing spaces, first, for students who are:

-- Working on-campus due to a summer grant, work study, or specific departmental needs; or
+- Working or required to be on-campus due to a summer grant, work study, or specific departmental or program needs; or

 - Taking courses at Augustana.
 Online courses are acceptable, and there is no minimum credit requirement.

-Once all students who require housing for these purposes have been placed, additonal vacant spaces are offered to others who have applied, in accordance with our Summer Housing waiting list.
+Once all students who require housing for these purposes have been placed, additional vacant spaces are offered to others who have applied, in accordance with our summer housing waiting list.

-If you have been awarded a Theme House or Apartment for the coming fall semester, the Housing Office will work to give you preference for that location for the summer as well.
-However, if the group awarded that space for the fall is unable to fill the space for the summer, other students who have applied for Summer Housing may be placed there as well.
+If you have been awarded a theme house or apartment for the coming fall semester, the Campus Life Office will work to give you preference for that location for the summer.
+However, if the group awarded that space for the fall is unable to fill the space for the summer, other students who have applied for summer housing may be placed there as well.

 Transitions refer to the times during which students are moving from one housing location on-campus to another.
 These transitions are often very difficult to coordinate and involve a number of departments on campus who are each responsible for a different aspect of that transition.
-As a result, we ask that students be patient and understanding throughout the Summer Housing process.
+As a result, we ask that students be patient and understanding throughout the summer housing and transition processes.

-- June 30, 2013 - Last day of Summer Housing Session 1.
-Students leaving at the end of Summer Housing Session 1 are required to check out by 12 Noon on this day.
+- July 1, 2017 - Last day of Summer Housing Session 1.
+Students leaving at the end of Summer Housing Session 1 are required to check out by 12pm.

-- August 4, 2013 - Last day of Summer Housing Session 2.
-Students leaving at the end of Summer Housing Session 2 are required to check out by 12 Noon on this day.
+- August 3, 2017 - Last day of Summer Housing Session 2.
+Students leaving at the end of Summer Housing or not signed up for 2017- 2018 on campus housing are required to check out by 12pm.

 Some students may be eligible for a discounted Summer Housing rate.
 In order to be eligible, a student must be working at least 25 hours per week on campus through a grant or institutionally funded work study position.
-Additionally, the discouted rate will be applicable only to those sessions where a student has worked 25 or more hours.
+The discounted rate is applied only to summer sessions where students work 25 hours or more on campus.

 All students will be contacted via e-mail at the start of each Sumer Housing Session to ask about cable preferences for that session.
 Cable television can be requested any any point during a Summer Housing Session, however the rate will remain the same and no proration will be offered for late additions or early cancelations.